NSLS-II-PDF/mmm-experiments/README.rst

 In :code:`/nsls2/data/TLA/shared/config/bluesky/profile_collection/startup`, adjust :code:`user_group_permissions.yaml`
 to include :code:`':^agent_'` in user_groups:root:allowed_plans.

-`qserver allowed plans` should show this.
+`qserver permissions get` should show this.

 Adding a plan to a start up file (like :code:`def agent_test_plan()` in :code:`99-agent_plans.py`), then closing the qserver environment, and updating :code:`existing_plans_and_devices.yaml` using  the CLI will make the plan available.
+The following commands as the operator account should update the accesible plans.

 .. code-block:: bash